Office 365 - Migration Checklist

 If you plan to use a client other that Outlook on the web (browser) to access your Office 365 account, you will need to make sure the client is installed on your computer, and then configure it for Office 365.

-If you opted to export your contacts, tasks, or any locally stored data prior to the transition, you will need to import that data once your account has been moved to Office 365.
+If you opted to export your contacts prior to the transition, you will need to import that data once your account has been moved to Office 365.
 Instructions for importing your contacts into Outlook on the web are available here.
-Find out how to import locally stored content from your desktop client.

 Add your signature (Optional)